mossblaser/qth_alias/README.md

       "transform": "value / 63.0",
       "inverse": "int(round(value * 63))",

+  Alternatively, you may omit 'transform' and 'inverse' (or set them to `null`) and no transformation will be applied.

   The 'description' value is a human readable description to use for the alias' listing in the Qth directory.
-If not given, the description of the target is copied.
+If not given, a default description stating what the alias' target is will be used.

 Aliases must have unique targets.
+Aliases may in turn be aliased by create cyclic dependencies must not be created (this is checked).

-If multiple aliases are defined with a given 'alias' path, only the most recently added will be retained.
+If an alias is added with an existing 'alias' path, the existing alias will be replaced.

+### Error reporting (`meta/alias/error`)

+If there is a problem creating an alias (or evaluating the transform or inverse code) a human-readable error event is sent to `meta/alias/error`.

 ### Removing aliases (`meta/alias/remove`)